Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 Signs of acquired mitral valve prolapse

-Symptoms of the disease directly depend on the cause of its occurrence:
+Signs of the disease directly depend on the cause of its occurrence:

 • Secondary mitral valve prolapse sometimes develops due to rheumatism, which often leads to inflammation of the connective tissue in the heart valve.
-The disease is characterized by slow and sluggish development with symptoms such as increased fatigue, shortness of breath after walking or slight physical exertion, and impaired heart function.
+The disease is characterized by slow and sluggish development with symptoms such as increased fatigue, shortness of breath after walking or minor physical exertion, and impaired heart function.

-In order to have an accurate idea of the degree of mitral valve prolapse, the patient definitely needs a diagnostic procedure such as echocardiography.
+In order to have an accurate idea of the degree of mitral valve prolapse, the patient necessarily needs a diagnostic procedure such as echocardiography.
 The level of sagging of the valve leaflets into the cavity of the left atrium is taken into account.

-Characteristics of the three degrees of prolapse:
+Characteristics of three degrees of prolapse:

-1 degree
+1st degree

-Sagging into the cavity of the left atrium is less than five millimeters.
+The sagging into the cavity of the left atrium is less than five millimeters.

-2 degree
+2nd degree

-Sagging six to nine millimeters.
+Sagging by six to nine millimeters.

-3 degree
+3rd degree

-Sagging ten or more millimeters.
+Sagging by ten or more millimeters.

 Possible negative complications: